papertrail/remote_syslog/README.md

 ### Detecting new files

+remote_syslog automatically detects and activates new log files that match its file specifiers.
+For example, `*.log` may be provided as a file specifier, and remote_syslog will detect a `some.log` file created after it was started.
-All input files (filenames or globs) are re-checked for new files every 60 seconds.
+Globs are re-checked every 60 seconds.
 Ruby's `Dir.glob` is used.

-This means that files may be added and removed as long as they match a glob path provided to `remote_syslog`.
-Also, explicitly-provided filenames need not exist when `remote_syslog` is started. `remote_syslog` can be preconfigured to monitor log files which are created later (or may never be created).
+Also, explicitly-provided filenames need not exist when `remote_syslog` is started. `remote_syslog` can be pre-configured to monitor log files which are created later (or may never be created).

+If globs are specified on the command-line, enclose each one in single-quotes (`'*.log'`) so the shell passes the raw glob string to remote_syslog (rather than the current set of matches).
+This is not necessary for globs defined in the config file.

 ### Multiple instances